shaykhshaya/CarouselViewPager2/README.md

 # Carousel View

 An easy to use Library which provides a Carousel View to the given list of Images on a Transparent Activity.
-The User need to submit the list of images only and this Library provides a Carousel View with different features.
+The User needs to submit the list of images only and this Library provides a Carousel View with different features.

 ![1](https://github.com/shaykhshaya/CarouselViewPager2/assets/119520622/f961d3e0-b68b-4117-99e4-4cf93b32e237)
 ![2](https://github.com/shaykhshaya/CarouselViewPager2/assets/119520622/62896769-5f4a-411b-ab34-9becd5e8463d)